oldgit/home-quiz/README.md

 ## Welcome to @Home Quiz

-This is a website to host quiz questions and answers.
+This is a website to host quiz questions and answers at: https://oldgit.github.io/home-quiz/

 Files are written in [Markdown](https://guides.github.com/features/mastering-markdown/).